MessageHandler/MessageHandler.Quickstarts.AggregateRoot/README.md

 ## What is an Aggregate Root

-An aggregate is a cluster of domain objects that can be treated as a single unit.
+An aggregate is a cluster of domain objects that is treated as a single unit.
 Any references from outside the aggregate should only go to the aggregate root.
 The root can thus ensure the integrity of the aggregate as a whole.

 As an aggregate root is responsible for maintaining integrity of the whole, it is the primary responsible for deciding if a command can be executed on the aggregate or not.